atharvakokane/atharvakokane.github.io/projects.md

             return False
 {% endhighlight %}

-<br />**10th october:** learned a new function today. a really interesting one called set. well anyways here is the code for <a href="https://leetcode.com/problems/majority-element/description/">majority element</a> program.
+<br />**10th october:** learned a new function today. a really interesting one called set. well anyways here is the code for <a href="https://leetcode.com/problems/majority-element/description/" target= _blank >majority element</a> program.

 {% highlight python %}
 class Solution: